You need to find your starting line before beginning your learning journey.

 C2 | Advanced | 85-90 |

-Before you take the test, know your target IELTS band/PTE score/TOEFL score and then click here to check your current level quickly with our in-house test.
+Before you take the test, know your target IELTS band/PTE score/TOEFL score and then compare it to your current level.

 If your current level is below the IELTS band/PTE score/TOEFL score, scroll upwards to read about how many hours you will need to learn before you go for the test.